 Whatever the case, your love won’t change anything while you direct it at the Narcissist, but you can love yourself back to health…though you’ll need to detach from the emotional terrorist you call a partner and resolve to love yourself instead.

-There simply is no happy ending with men like this, and your love cannot change him, no matter how tolerant and wonderful you are.
+There simply is no happy ending with people like this, and your love cannot change them, no matter how tolerant and wonderful you are.

-He doesn’t act the way he does because you don’t show enough compassion or aren’t doing a good enough job licking his so-called wounds for him…
+They don’t act the way they do because “you don’t show enough compassion” or aren’t doing a good enough job licking their so-called wounds for them…

 Trying to make it work with a Narcissist is like shoveling the sidewalk while it’s still snowing.
-If you’ve left a narcissist, how did you finally do it?
+Download your free ‘Empower Yourself’ starter kit below to begin your journey of self-love!